Cognitive behavioral therapy (CBT) is an effective and evidence-based approach to treating a variety of psychological difficulties and disorders.

 What should I expect when participating in CBT group therapy?

-Participating in CBT group therapy typically involves attending weekly sessions led by one or more therapists.
+Participating in CBT group therapy typically involves attending weekly or-bi-weekly sessions led by one or more therapists and/or mental health professionals.

-In these sessions, participants are guided through skill-building exercises, discussions, and homework assignments designed to help them understand and modify their thoughts, behaviors, and emotions.
+In these sessions, participants are guided through skill-building exercises, dialogues and discussions, and homework exercises designed to help them understand and manage their thoughts, behaviors, and emotions.

-It is important to note that the structure of each group therapy program may be unique based on the specific issues being addressed, as well as the preferences of the therapists and participants.
+It is important to note that the exact structure of each CBT group program will be unique based on the specific issues being addressed, as well as the preferences of the therapists and participants.

 Where can I find nearby CBT group therapy sessions?